fenago/linux-administration/md/Lab_16.md

 To complete a specific task in Linux, you will often find yourself running the same set of commands over and over again.
 This process can waste a lot of your precious time.
-In this chapter, you will learn how to create bash scripts so that you can be much more efficient in Linux.
+In this lab, you will learn how to create bash scripts so that you can be much more efficient in Linux.